 - Cook sausages in oven for 15mins (you can also grill or fry sausages).

-- While sausages are cooking prepare the vegtables - you can use any vegtables but root vegtables work better.
-Chop the vegtables and potatoes into larger chunks as they can reduce when cooking.
+- While sausages are cooking prepare the vegetables—you can use any vegetables but root vegetables work better.
+Chop the vegetables and potatoes into larger chunks as they can reduce when cooking.

-- Add all the vegtables, potatoes, and sausages (cut up) into an oven proof dish and sprinkle a further stock cube over the top.
+- Add all the vegetables, potatoes, and sausages (cut up) into an ovenproof dish and sprinkle a further stock cube over the top.

 - Add the gravy making sure it covers all the ingredients (otherwise the food above the gravy will go dry or burn)